Degree: Master of Arts (M.A.)

 Tuition fees for a second degree: €650

-The M.A. in Sociology, which is taught in English, is a research-oriented program.
+The master's program in Sociology, which is taught in English, is a research-oriented program.
 In line with the school’s research focus, it looks at empirical-analytical approaches, particularly at quantitative methods and comparative research.

 As early as in the first semester, students enrolled in this program can choose a sociological field they would like to explore further, such as Economy and Welfare State, Education and Work, Migration and Integration, Family, or Social Inequality.
 In addition, they will select an elective module, allowing them to either acquire knowledge of another sociological field or look into social psychology or learn methods of empirical social research.